radarixos/altimeter_bluetooth/README.md

 # altimeter_bluetooth
-Altimeter with BM280 and Bluetooth radio for Fly is Fun app Arduino NANO/UNO
+Altimeter with BM280 and Bluetooth radio for Fly is Fun app;
+version 2.0
+news:
+Added rottary switch for QNH setup and set standart QNH 1013.25hPa

+project based on:
+Arduino NANO/UNO, TFT 1.8" SPI display, Bluetooth modul HC06 and enviromental detector BMP280;

-STL file for 3Dprint (ABS front panel, v.1 of 80mm flight instrument)
+STL file for 3Dprint front panel from ABS, (v.1 of 80mm flight instrument);